Connecting to the HPC Cluster

 Once you click "Open", a terminal window with prompt for password will pop up.
 Enter your NetID password and you should be authorized on the gateway server.
 Gateways are designed to support only a very minimal set of commands and their only purpose it to let users access HPC systems.
 Once you are there type in an ssh command that will let you connect to Greene cluster :

-# Greene Login
+# Gateway Login

 A new command line interface window will open up that prompts you for your password on the gateway server, from there you can connect to Greene by entering the following: